elbehery95/i2c_draft_gsoc/Proposal/AbdelrahmanElbehery.md

 The design is posted on the course forum and many students started using and building upon it, this was also a chance for me to enhance my knowledge and work on a project related to my field of study.

-## How can we get the best out of me as mentors and project coordinators
+## How can the mentors and project coordinators get the best out of me
 The most important thing for me when working in a project is leaders/mentors feedback and discussion.
 I prefer the divide and conquer approach for solving/working on problems, so discussions and feedback make it very clear when working at the integration stage